-Join Us!
 May 16-17, 2025

-Presenting Sponsors
+Presenting Sponsor:

-Supporting Sponsors
+Supporting Sponsors:

-Featured Keynote Speaker: Kyungmin Park
+Featured Keynote Presenter: Kyungmin Park

 Kyungmin Park is a South Korean-born ceramic artist.
 Her work explores themes of introspection, diversity, societal expectations, and illuminating human connections across cultures and languages.
 After two decades in South Korea, she moved to the United States, seeking greater creative opportunities.
 Experiencing a new language and culture and the many challenges she faced as an immigrant made her realize that figurative sculpture is more than a personal passion.
 It is a powerful tool to communicate emotions, experiences, and ideas without the limitations that words and customs can impose.